-At least 120 of the 240 days must be in statutory company audit work as defined in the Companies Act 2006, and the rest must be in either statutory audit work or other audit work similar to statutory audit work.
+At least 120 of the 240 days must be in statutory audit work as defined in the Companies Act 2006, and the rest must be in either statutory audit work or other audit work similar to statutory audit work.

 Statutory audit work (120+ days required):

-POB have deemed that individuals within the following countries or territories may gain statutory audit experience from audit registered firms (experience may only be gained from the date specified, any experience gained before this date will not be accepted):
+FRC have deemed that individuals within the following countries or territories may gain statutory audit experience from audit registered firms (experience may only be gained from the date specified, any experience gained before this date will not be accepted):